Tomas-P/Luciferase-pipeline/README.md

 It outputs a .csv file in the folder for output that contains the mean and median gray value for each plant in the image at each stack position.
 I think I can write a program that takes this .csv file and produces a figure from it.

+The scripts in the repository have the following dependencies:
+* tkinter
+* pandas
+* numpy
+* matplotlib
+* os.path
+Of these, pandas, numpy, and matplotlib are not in the standard library.
+You should be able to install them through pip.